 Whether you’re brand new to embroidery, or have been stitching for years, one of the most important skills to master is how to start and end embroidery stitches.
-Securing the threads at the start lay the foundation for the hard work ahead.
-While securng the threads at the end ensures that all your hard work doesn’t come unravleled.
+Securing the threads at the start lays the foundation for the hard work ahead.
+While securing the threads at the end ensure that all your hard work doesn’t come unraveled.
 There are several methods for starting and ending embroidery stitches.
-In this tutorial we cover them all.
+In this tutorial, we cover them all.

 To Knot or Not to Knot?

 Let’s begin with the basics.
 The simplest way to start and end embroidery stitches is with a knot placed on the back of the work.
 However, while knots are quick and easy, they are not the best at securing stitches.
 Even the most seemingly tight knot can come undone over time, especially if the embroidery is on a project that will be washed or handled frequently such as clothing or linens.

 Knots also add bulk to the back of your work and can show through on the front of thin or light-colored fabrics.
 Finally, knots make the back of the embroidery look bumpy and messy.
 This is not a big deal if you plan to frame and hang your work but very unsightly when embroidering clothing, napkins, or towels.

 So while there are no embroidery police who will come and confiscate your finished work, by using knots you are risking all that hard work simply coming undone.

 3 No Knot Methods for Starting Embroidery Stitches

 If we’re not going to use a knot to secure the stitches, then what?
 How about a knot to secure the thread, followed by a little stitching or weaving, followed by snipping that knot away leaving the fabric knot-free and the thread secure for years to come!
 Below are three no knot methods that are secure and simple to learn.